Monday, March 18, 2013

 Click For Larger View

-Henry Topper can be found in early 1800 records of Cumberland Township, Adams County PA.
-Henry may have learned the trade of gunsmith near Gettysburg PA and may have had a gun shop there.
+Henry Topper can be found in early 1800 records of Cumberland Township, Adams County, PA.
+Henry may have learned the gunsmith trade near Gettysburg, PA, and may have had a gun shop there.

 1810 Census